A Spirituality Practice

 I was no-one for more time than I was some one.

-No, I did not take any drugs.
-Ever.
+And I never did any kind of drugs.

-But meditation gave me access to altered states of consciousness.
+But meditation did give me access to altered states of consciousness.

-And more dangerous in the long run, as it turns out.
+Unsupervised, it can become dangerous in the long run, as I had found own on my out.

-You exist, and yet you do not define yourself through concepts.
+You exist, and yet you do not define yourself through language.

 You simply exist.